-FIXED ASSETS - A tangible item of a long-term character such as land, buildings, furniture, and other equipment with a unit cost in excess of \$5,000.
+FIXED ASSETS - A tangible item of a long-term character such as land, buildings, furniture, and other equipment with a unit cost in excess of \$5.000.

 FQHC - Federally Qualified Health Centers.
 Facilities that are primarily engaged in providing outpatient services that are typically furnished in a physician's office, and are paid an all-inclusive rate for qualified primary and preventive health services.
-The County's William J. Carroll Health Center in Vacaville, CA is a FQHC-facility.